-- ◆ What Is DevPartner Studio Enterprise Edition? - ◆ The DevPartner Studio EE Solution - ◆ Feature Overview - About TrackRecord and DevPartner Studio - DevPartner Studio Interaction with TrackRecord - ◆ TrackRecord and DevPartner Studio Coverage Analysis
+- What Is DevPartner Studio Enterprise Edition? - The DevPartner Studio EE Solution - Feature Overview - About TrackRecord and DevPartner Studio - DevPartner Studio Interaction with TrackRecord - TrackRecord and DevPartner Studio Coverage AnalysisThe DevPartner coverage main dialog box opens and displays a bar graph and statistics about the amount of lines and functions exercised by your unit tests.